Do They Know It's Christmas?: Recording

 "Do They Know It's Christmas?" was produced by Ure.
 He spent several days in his home studio with his engineer, Rik Walton, creating the backing track, programming the keyboards and drum machines.
 For the intro, he used a sample of the drums from the 1983 track "The Hurting" by Tears for Fears.
 John Taylor of Duran Duran and Paul Weller visited Ure's studio the day before the recording to add bass guitar and lead guitar.
 Ure and Weller later agreed that the guitar did not fit and did not use it.
 Ure sang the guide vocal, and Sting and Simon Le Bon of Duran Duran recorded their parts in Ure's studio.

-Geldof and Ure arrived at Sarm West Studios at around 8 am on Monday 26 November with the media in attendance outside.
+Geldof and Ure arrived at Sarm West Studios at around 8 am on 25 November with the media in attendance outside.
 With recording scheduled to begin at 10:30 am, the artists began arriving.
 Geldof gave the newspaper The Daily Mirror exclusive access in the studio, and had a group photograph taken by the newspaper's photographer Brian Aris before recording, knowing it would appear in the following day's edition and create publicity.
-The actor Nigel Planer, who had reached number two earlier in the year with a cover version of "Hole in My Shoe" in the guise of his character Neil from the comedy series The Young Ones, also arrived uninvited.
+The actor Nigel Planer, who had reached number two earlier in the year with a cover version of "Hole in My Shoe" in the guise of his character Neil from the sitcom The Young Ones, also arrived uninvited.
 He performed in character as Neil to the camera.

 Ure played the backing track and guide vocals to the artists.
 As a way of having everyone involved immediately, he recorded the climax first.
 The artists were put in a group and sang the refrain "Feed the world, let them know it's Christmas time again" until it was complete.
 Ure chose Tony Hadley of Spandau Ballet to be the first singer to record his solo part.
 Hadley said this was nerve-racking, knowing that his contemporaries were watching him.
 Ure recorded each singer one by one and made notes on which segments would be used.
 Le Bon, despite having already recorded his part at Ure's house, re-recorded it so he could be part of the moment.
 Sting also rerecorded his lyrics to provide harmony vocals.
 Geldof and Ure took part in the "feed the world" finale, but did not sing any solo lines.
 Ure wrote in his autobiography that he was constantly battling with Geldof, and telling him to leave when he would come into the production booth and wrongly tell artists what to sing.